Page images

 Ne of fame would they ought.

-What, quoth fhe, and be
+What, quoth fhe, and be ye wood?

-And ween ye for to do good,"
+And ween ye for to do good,

 And for to have it of no fame?

-Have ye defpite to have my name?
+Have ye despite to have my name?

-Nay ye fhalf lien everichone:
+Nay ye fhall lien everichone:

 Blow thy trump, and that anone

-(Quoth he) thou Eolus, I hote,
+(Quoth the) thou Eolus, I hote,

 And ring thefe folks works by rote,